The amount of rent to be paid by tenants is shown on their rent assessment form, which is issued after each rent reassessment has been completed.

 See: Local Authority Differential Rent Policies below.

 Tenants are breaking a condition of their tenancy agreement if they miss a payment or pay rent late.
-Tenants who miss a payment should contact the Circle VHA office or the relevant housing officer to arrange a repayment.
+Tenants who miss a payment should contact the Circle VHA office or the relevant Income Management Officer to arrange a repayment.
 Tenants who are finding it hard to pay their rent or to pay arrears are asked to contact the relevant housing officer to arrange a repayment plan.